karthikchintala1/jasper2/_posts/2018/Oct_2018/2018-10-02-creating-custom-tag-helpers-in-asp-net-core.markdown

 {% endhighlight %}

-The above custom tag should output the label as red color.
+The above custom tag should output the label in red color.

 ### Implementing TagHelper class
 We'll create a new `ColorLabelTagHelper` class and let's inherit from TagHelper class which is in `Microsoft.AspNetCore.Razor.TagHelpers` namespace.

-Note that `TagHelper` at the end of the class is just a convention.
+Note that `TagHelper` at the end of the class name is just a convention.
 We can omit the convention and just have the name directly.

 {% highlight csharp %}